favonia/cloudflare-ddns/README.markdown

 ### 📦 Step 1: Updating the Compose File

 Incorporate the following fragment into the compose file (typically `docker-compose.yml` or `docker-compose.yaml`).
-The template looks a bit scary only because it includes various optional flags for extra security protection.
+The template may look a bit scary because it includes several optional settings for extra security protection.

 ```yaml
 services: